Meduza: History

+Funding

+In February 2025 it was reported that Meduza was sponsored by USAID: "Meduza, which had received roughly 15 percent of its annual budget from programs funded by the U.S. government, has been thrust into a financial crisis after the Trump administration abruptly stopped all foreign assistance from the United States Agency for International Development and other federal agencies this month".
+This forced Meduza to start a campaign to attract more financial supporters.

 Structure

 By 2014 Meduza had a team of around 20 journalists.
 No Latvian journalists contribute to the project.

-Since March 2015, Meduza has published a daily news called “Evening Meduza”.
+Since March 2015, Meduza has published a daily news called "Evening Meduza".

-In September 2022, it announced the creation of English email dispatch 'The Beet', aiming to amplify "local perspectives" from Central/Eastern Europe, the Caucasus and Central Asia, "without centering Moscow".
+In September 2022, it announced the creation of English email dispatch "The Beet", aiming to amplify "local perspectives" from Central/Eastern Europe, the Caucasus and Central Asia, "without centering Moscow".
+Its debut article was titled 'Suing Gorbachev' and explored Soviet violence in the Baltic states under Mikhail Gorbachev.

 Audience

 Three months after opening, Meduza had 1.3 million monthly readers of its Internet publication.
 In 2017, Meduza had 7.5 million readers per month and 2 million followers on social media.
-In 2020, Meduza was the leading Russian site in social media links, according to Medialogia, a company that monitors and analyzes exclusivity Russian sites on media and social networks.
+In 2020, Meduza was the leading Russian site in social media links, according to Medialogia, a company that monitors and analyzes exclusively Russian sites on media and social networks.
+By March 2022, Meduza's website had between 12 and 18 million monthly visitors.
+The majority of readers are younger than 45.

-Meduza grants open source access to all they coverage of the war in Ukraine under a Creative Commons license.
+Meduza grants open source access to all their coverage of the war in Ukraine under a Creative Commons license.
 The articles can be reprinted in full (CC BY 4.0, does not apply to photos).